yogthos/yogthos.github.com/content/md/posts/2025-12-11-edge-aware-pixelation.md

-# Edge-Aware Pixelation for Better Pixel Art
+{:title "Edge-Aware Pixelation for Better Pixel Art" :layout :post, :tags ["programming" "javascript" "graphics"]}

 Pixelation is everywhere these days, from retro game aesthetics to modern design trends.
 But if you've ever tried to create pixel art from a photograph, you've probably noticed that the results often look a bit off.
 Edges get jagged, important features get distorted, and the whole image tends to lose its character.